14 Post-earnings announcement drift

 Both Bernard and Thomas (1989) and Ball and Brown (1968) were addressing issues with “conventional wisdom” at their respective times.
 How had conventional wisdom changed in the years between 1968 and 1989?

-The analysis above considers the 13-year period from 1974 to 1986.
+The analysis underlying Figure 14.6 considers the 13-year period from 1974 to 1986.
 What changes would you need to make to the code to run the analysis for the 13-year period from 2007 to 2019?
 (If you choose to make this change and run the code, what do you notice about the profile of returns in the post-announcement period?
 Does it seem necessary to make an additional tweak to the code to address this?)

 Considering a single stock, what trading strategy is implicit in calculating